 When I was using sending pitches for jobs on Upwork, I learned very quickly to proofread my pitch.
 There was one time specifically that I was powering through pitches (admittedly, too quickly) and I sent a pitch without looking it over.

-Not only did I misspell a few words, I also forgot to respond to one of the questions the client asked.
+Not only did I misspell a few words, but I also forgot to respond to one of the questions the client asked.
 So embarrassing!
 I seriously still cringe when I think about it!

 Needless to say, I slowed down after that and I always double check my pitches now.

 Always double check the requirements in the application guidelines, too.
 Some clients get sneaky and ask you to reference a specific phrase or word in your pitch, or add it to the email subject line.
-If you don’t follow the rules, you’re pitch will get tossed aside, no matter how good it is.
+If you don’t follow the rules, your pitch will get tossed aside, no matter how good it is.
 So, it’s definitely worth the few minutes it takes to double check everything before hitting send.

 Step #5: Track Your Pitch